Tom Clancy's Rainbow 6: Patriots

-Tom Clancy's Rainbow 6: Patriots is a cancelled first-person shooter video game, part of the Tom Clancy's Rainbow Six series, announced on the cover of the December 2011 issue of Game Informer.
-It was to be published by Ubisoft, and was developed by the company's Montreal studio, with additional development by Ubisoft Toronto and Red Storm Entertainment.
-Due to the death of Tom Clancy in October 2013, concern was raised that this game would become the last to bear his name.
-Ubisoft has since stated that they will continue putting Tom Clancy's name on future Tom Clancy titles out of respect for the late author.
+Tom Clancy's Rainbow 6: Patriots was a tactical first-person shooter video game and part of the Tom Clancy's Rainbow Six series.
+It was announced on the cover of the December 2011 issue of Game Informer.
+The game was to be published by Ubisoft, and was developed by the company's Montreal studio, with additional development by Ubisoft Toronto and Red Storm Entertainment.
+Due to the death of Tom Clancy in October 2013, concern was raised that Patriots would be the final game credited with his name; Ubisoft has since stated that they will continue to apply Tom Clancy's name on future Tom Clancy titles, out of respect for the late author.

-Patriots was cancelled in 2014 after it was announced in 2011.
-Instead, Ubisoft started development on a new Rainbow Six game called Siege.
+Patriots was cancelled in 2014 and Ubisoft shifted development to a new Rainbow Six game titled Siege.

 Plot

 Team Rainbow is called to New York City to deal with a terrorist group calling itself the 'True Patriots'.
 Styling themselves as a populist militia group, the True Patriots have taken it upon themselves to act as judge, jury, and executioner on behalf and avenging the alleged victims of what they see as Wall Street corruption.

 To complicate the situation, the new leader of Team Rainbow is James Wolfe, a former Navy SEAL who believes ethics are irrelevant in dealing with the True Patriots.
 As Echo Leader, a man who looks up to Wolfe as a father figure, they must stop the True Patriots at all costs; even at the price of their own personal morality.